tgstation/common_core/Governments and Organisations/Corporations/The Syndicate/Gorlex Marauders.md

 > "Maxim Six: If violence wasn't your last resort, you failed to resort to enough of it."
 - The Seventy Maxims of Maximally Effective Mercenaries

 As the main front-men of the Syndicate in the Spinward Sector, much of the Marauders' iconography has become synonymous with the organisation itself.
 The hardsuits, the plasteel- even the unofficial logo of the Syndicate, the triple-headed snake, is drawn directly from the Marauders' own logo.
+Cybersun might be the Syndicate's brain (and wallet), but the Marauders are its sword.